The Sturtevant Station is in the background of the title card for Kev's First Amtrak Adventure.

 A view of Amtrak’s California Zephyr from my roomette

-In phase one, from birth to eighteen, my parents taught me travel could be simple as visiting family or a trip.
-But I don’t remember getting hotel rooms or trips like Disney.
+In phase one, from birth to eighteen, my parents taught me simple travel skills, such as visiting family and taking day trips.
+However, I don’t recall receiving hotel rooms or trips like those to Disney.
+My paternal grandparents took trips when I was young.
+These are memories that have stuck with me!

-Phase two started at age eighteen; I bought a 1990 Oldsmobile Silhouette and used it on many road trips and as a bike carrier for cycling tours.
-During this next phase, I learned to enjoy solo travel from eighteen to twenty-four.
+Phase two began at the age of eighteen, when I purchased a 1990 Oldsmobile Silhouette and used it for numerous road trips and as a bike carrier for cycling tours.
+I learned to enjoy solo travel during this time, which I still cherish.

-I did not travel much in phase three (twenty-five to thirty-five) but learned the basics of public transportation.
-Then comes phase four, which this article covers; it started with one train trip and ended with me traveling across the country.
+In phase three (twenty-five to thirty-five), I didn’t travel much, but I learned the basics of public transportation.
+This article covers Phase Four, which began with a single train trip and culminated in my traveling across the country.

-In phase four, I have been on all but one (the Auto Train) of Amtrak’s long-distance routes, most of the Midwest regional routes, and coast-to-coast by rail and air.
-And phase four starts with this story.
+In Phase Four, I have traveled on all but one of Amtrak’s long-distance routes, as well as most of the Midwest regional routes, and coast-to-coast by both rail and air.
+Phase four starts with this story.

 Don’t Drive Down Here.

-His logic was solid, parking downtown is expensive, and parking by his place was at a premium.
-I owned a 1989 Chevy Celebrity, not a tiny car, yet not the land yacht.
+His logic was solid: Parking in downtown Chicago is expensive, and parking near his place was a premium.
+I owned a 1989 Chevy Celebrity, not a tiny car, but not a land yacht.

 He suggested taking the train down, either Amtrak or Metra.
 Since I was coming from work, Amtrak became my choice because it was closer.

-Pete took the train a few times before to share his experience with me.
+Pete had taken the train a few times before to share his experience with me.

-Driving to Chicago is not appealing, although I have done it in the past.
-It did not take much to convince me the train was a good idea since I didn’t want to deal with that stress, plus the parking situation.
-On the other hand, I had never done anything like this before, but Pete said it was easy and comfortable, so I trusted him.
+I have driven to the Windy City in the past, but the idea is stressful.
+On the other hand, I had never done anything like this before, but Pete assured me it was easy and comfortable, so I trusted him.

 I did the research and booked my first Amtrak Adventure.

-With Pete as a guide, I would not get lost.
-At least, that was my hope.
-I had experience with mass travel in Milwaukee, but the CTA is a little different.
-Busses are one thing; the “L” is another.
+With Pete as a guide, I would not get lost—at least, that was my hope.
+I have experience with mass transit in Milwaukee using buses, but the CTA is slightly different.

 I know where the station is; apparently, I didn’t